 developing strength and speed with the athletes I coach.

-speed is sometimes the most challenging part in mid and long-distance runners.
+speed is sometimes the most challenging part for mid and long-distance runners.

 I am forever grateful for the opportunity to coach Tony for a short time to

 was always my passion, but I did not pursue it fully in life until the final

 chapters of my life.

 At a relatively old age, I put more of my skills in this area.
 You can read more at my website: